danboyle8637/fww/src/content/Strong/StrongWorkouts.md

 - 34 fully filmed kettlebell workouts.
 - Over 9 hours of intense, kettlebell action.
-- I count reps out loud to help you push you hard.
+- I count reps out loud to help push you hard.
 - Timers are included - on screen - in every workout.
 - Three training plans, including the Kettlebell Clinic plan.
 - Plus all the tracking and accountability benefits of the app!